NetApp/netapp-dataops-toolkit/netapp_dstk_traditional/README.md

 ### Examples

-[Examples.ipynb](Examples.ipynb) is a Jupyter Notebook that contains examples that demonstrate how the NetApp Data Science Toolkit can be utilized as an importable library of functions.
+[Examples.ipynb](Examples.ipynb) is a Jupyter Notebook that contains examples that demonstrate how the NetApp DataOps Toolkit can be utilized as an importable library of functions.

 ### Data Volume Management Operations